Ultralight Backpacking Gear 2026: Best Tested Picks

 Ultralight water treatment is an area where weight savings are easy and consequential:

 Chemical treatment backup: Aquamira drops (85g including bottles) serve as a backup to the Sawyer.
-If your filter freezes (a real risk in shoulder season) or the o-ring fails, chemical treatment ensures you always have potable water.
+If your filter freezes — a real risk in shoulder season — or the o-ring fails, chemical treatment ensures you always have potable water.
 Use 7 drops Part A and 7 drops Part B per liter, wait 30 minutes.

 Avoid: Heavy pump filters (300g+), UV purifiers that rely on batteries, and any system with parts that cannot be field-repaired.
 The simpler your water system, the less likely it is to fail when you need it most.
+For a head-to-head breakdown of every current backcountry filter and purifier worth carrying, check our best portable water purifiers for backcountry travel.

 Common Ultralight Mistakes